hpe-storage/scod/docs/container_storage_provider/hpe_nimble_storage/index.md

 How to deploy an HPE Nimble Storage array is beyond the scope of this document.
 Please refer to [HPE InfoSight](https://infosight.hpe.com) for further reading.

+!!! error "Important"
+    The HPE Nimble Storage Linux Toolkit (NLT) is **not** compatible with the HPE CSI Driver for Kubernetes.
+Do not install NLT on Kubernetes compute nodes.
+It may be installed on control plane nodes if they use iSCSI or FC storage from a HPE Nimble Storage array.

 #### Single tenant deployment

 The CSP requires access to a user with either `poweruser` or the `administrator` role.
 It's recommended to use the `poweruser` role for least privilege practices.

+### Limitations

+Consult the [compatibility and support](../../csi_driver/index.md#compatibility_and_support) table for supported NimbleOS versions.
+CSI and CSP specific limitations with Nimble are listed below.

+- Striped volumes on grouped HPE Nimble Storage arrays are not supported by the HPE CSI Driver for Kubernetes.

 ## StorageClass parameters